oguzhanisilay8/iris-pca-r/README.md

 - what PCA is
 - how to run PCA in R
 - how to visualize PCA results
-- how to interpret a PCA plot
+- how to interpret PCA plots

 This repository is designed as a **simple learning example** for students interested in **data analysis and bioinformatics**.

 ---

-## PCA Visualization
+# PCA Visualization

 The following PCA plot shows how the three iris species are distributed in reduced dimensional space.